chihebmezrigui1/insurance_prediction/README.md

 # Medical-Insurance-Cost-Estimation-Using-Machine-Learning

+## License and Copyright

+This project is ©2025 Chihab MEZRIGUI .
+All rights reserved.

+You may not reproduce, distribute, or modify this project without permission from the author.

+This project is for educational purposes only and is not intended for commercial use.

 This repository contains a machine learning model built using linear regression to predict medical charges, along with a sensitivity analysis to assess the stability and reliability of the model.

 ## Overview